InfuseAI/piperider/docs/assertions-builtin.md

 - Description: Metric-based assertions are assert the value of a metric.
 - Assert:
-    - `gte`:  the value should be greater than or equals to
+    - `gte`:  the value should be greater than or equal to
     - `gt`:  the value should be greater than
-    - `lte`:  the value should less than or equals to
+    - `lte`:  the value should be less than or equal to
     - `lt`:  the value should be less than
-    - `eq`:  the value should equals to
+    - `eq`:  the value should equal to
     - `ne`:  the value should not equal to

 <details>